Elenapark/React_LoginSeries/README.md

 - but it's strongly recommended not to store access token in the local storage where someone else can grab it with JS
 - thanks to persistent login, app will maintain user's access status regardless of refresh, but it's not secure either.
 - if security of app is essential, we live with having to log back in on every refresh.
-- when user forget to sign out in public, user can be exposed to hacking.
+- if user forget to sign out in public, user can be exposed to hacking.
 - to solve this security issue, make checkbox for user to check whethey they trust device or not.
 - fix memory leak when trying to set state to an unmounted component